buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/IfcDataTypeInformation.md

 # IfcDataTypeInformation class

-Metadata container for entities containing measures of an IfcSchema
+Metadata container for entities containing measures of an IfcSchema.
+Access the list from [`AllDataTypes`](./SchemaInfo/AllDataTypes.md).

 ```csharp
 public class IfcDataTypeInformation